hatchjaw/running-gait-analysis/README.md

 ### N.B.
 The video files aren't held in this repository, but IMU data can be played back and sonified in the app without the accompanying video.

+If you *do* have the associated video files, these should be placed in the `/videos` directory.